thin-edge/thin-edge.io/docs/src/operate/c8y/apama_plugin.md

 4. Click the **Add Software** button.
 5. Now select the **Devices** menu option and then select **All devices**.
-6. In the list of devices, select the thin-edge device installed previously.
+6. In the list of devices, select the %%te%% device installed previously.
 7. In the sub-menu for the device, select the **Software** option.
 8. Click the **Install software** button in the bottom left; the apama-repo should be listed.
 9. Click the drop-down arrow on the right and check the `2022::apt` radio button, then click **Install**.